bkrauzova/rest/README.md

   parameter | description
   ----------|-------------
-  from | starting point of requested topology to | end point of the topology recursive | true/false recursive walk feed_by | - no idea- filter | filter by asset type
+  from	    | starting point of requested topology to        | end point of the topology recursive | true/false recursive walk feed_by   | who knows filter    | filter by asset type

   * /asset/topology/power?filter,from,to,..  	# GET
     * (/asset/power_topology?filtr=...from)